Uncovering the Fascinating World of the Savannah Monitor Lizard

 Reproduction and Lifecycle of the Savannah Monitor Lizard

-Savannah Monitor Lizards reach sexual maturity at around 2-3 years of age, at which point they begin to exhibit mating behaviors such as courtship displays and territorial marking.
+Savannah Monitor Lizards reach s-ual maturity at around 2-3 years of age, at which point they begin to exhibit mating behaviors such as courtship displays and territorial marking.
 Mating typically occurs during the rainy season when food sources are abundant, providing an optimal environment for reproduction.
 Female Savannah monitors lay clutches of eggs in burrows or other suitable nesting sites, where they will incubate for approximately 6-8 weeks before hatching.

 The number of eggs laid can vary depending on factors such as age, health, and environmental conditions.
 Once hatched, baby Savannah monitors are independent from birth and must fend for themselves in the wild.
 They grow rapidly during their first year of life, reaching adult size within 2-3 years.